 3. Look for business tax software for your type of work.

 The process is usually more complex for corporations and some types of LLCs.
-For one thing, you’ll have to file separate returns for yourself and the corporation.
+You will likely have to file separate returns for yourself and the corporation.
+Ensure your chosen software supports your specific entity type.

 4. Make sure it’s easy to use.